 The employment of individuals in a jurisdiction without registration or a formal business presence, where that is required, can lead to fines and penalties (sometimes criminal) both for the unregistered employment itself and for the consequent non-payment of taxes and social charge contributions.

-1 Erika C Collins is a partner, and Michelle A Gyves and Vanessa P Avello are associates, at Proskauer Rose LLP.
-The authors would like to thank the following attorneys from across the world for their thoughts and contributions on this chapter: Lorena Arámbula of Dentons Cardenas & Cardenas; Raffaella Betti of Gianni, Origoni, Grippo, Cappelli; Juan Bonilla Blasco of Cuatrecasas Gonçalves Pereira; Vivek K Chandy of J Sagar Associates; Don Mun of Yoon & Yang LLC; Isa Soter of Veirano Advogados; Melissa Anne Teo and Elizabeth Wong of Allen & Gledhill; Setsuko Ueno of Ueno Law Office; and Anthony Wood of Herbert Smith Freehills.
-Courtney Bowman, Ryan H Hutzler, Jeremy Leifer, Ying Li and Cécile Martin of Proskauer Rose LLP also contributed to this chapter.
+1 Erika C Collins is a shareholder at Epstein Becker & Green, PC.
+Ms Collins would like to thank the following attorneys from across the world for their thoughts and contributions on this chapter: Lorena Arámbula of Dentons Cardenas & Cardenas; Raffaella Betti Berutto of Gianni, Origoni, Grippo, Cappelli & Partners; Juan Bonilla Blasco of Cuatrecasas Gonçalves Pereira; Vivek K Chandy of J Sagar Associates; Don Mun of Yoon & Yang LLC; Isa Soter of Veirano Advogados; Melissa Anne Teo and Elizabeth Wong of Allen & Gledhill; Setsuko Ueno of Ueno Law Office; and Anthony Wood of Herbert Smith Freehills.
+Ryan H Hutzler of Epstein Becker & Green, PC also contributed to the chapter.